zak0725/christmasTree/README.md

 ## Compilation

-After entering `make` on the terminal, if everything goes right, it will generate a executable called "main"
+After entering `make` on the terminal, if everything goes right, it will generate a executable called "christmas"